PostHog/posthog.com/contents/blog/collaborating-on-posthog.md

 ![Screenshot of saved insights](../images/blog/collaborating-on-posthog_2.png)

-To support this work, we also introduced the new [Data Management](link_to_blog_post_here) feature, which brings together all the context on how your product is instrumented.
+To support this work, we also introduced the new [Data Management](/blog/data-management-feature) feature, which brings together all the context on how your product is instrumented.
 Now there's no need to ask an Engineer or Product Manager which event you should use to answer a question, which both parties will appreciate!

 ## What's next?
-We're continuing to actively work on improving collaboration throughout the product and we have some specific plans in our short term [roadmap](https://posthog.com/handbook/people/team-structure/team-app#roadmap).
+We're continuing to actively work on improving collaboration throughout the product and we have some specific plans in our short term [roadmap](/handbook/people/team-structure/team-app#roadmap).

-However, we're a fast moving company and we continuously reprioritize based on feedback, market needs, etc., do the way we tackle this problem may change.
+However, we're a fast moving company and we continuously reprioritize based on feedback, market needs, etc., so the way we tackle this problem may change.

 With the disclaimer above in mind, here's some exciting stuff we hope to ship soon.
 ### Slack Previews